-Although we don't currently offer a major in sustainability, we do offer enough sustainability-related courses that you can create a composite major.
+We also offer enough sustainability-related courses that you can create a customized composite major in Environmental Studies.
 Contact the Registrar's Office for more information.

 Many May, June and July terms are related to sustainability.
 Check out the Vienna Summer School, the ecological theology and ethics course, and others in fields such as biology and the humanities.
 Enrolling in one of the special summer terms allows you to travel and pursue a stronger focus on a particular area of interest.

 Internships are available throughout the school year and summer.
-Contact members of the Green Team, Holland-Hope College Sustainability Institute or Boerigter Center for Calling and Career for more information.
+Contact members of the Green Team, Hope College Sustainability Institute or Boerigter Center for Calling and Career for more information.
 Off-campus internships are available through the Washington D.C.
 Honors Semester or The Philadelphia Center.

 Students may participate in sustainability-related research that bolsters the resilience of the college, the local community and the world.
-Research is completed through the Green Team, Holland-Hope College Sustainability Institute or with a faculty advisor.
+Research is completed through the Green Team, Hope College Sustainability Institute or with a faculty advisor.
 Hope’s Annual Celebration of Undergraduate Research and Creative Activity is a culminating event for many students to showcase their work to students, faculty, family and community members.
-The Sustainability Institute recognized just over 100 projects at the 2019 Celebration as research that focused on economic, social or environmental questions.
+The Sustainability Institute recognized over 60 projects at the 2021 Celebration as research that focused on economic, social or environmental questions.

 Day1 Research Communities allow students to gain new skills, work with professors and upperclass students, and tackle environmental issues in the Great Lakes region starting on day one of your college experience!